Because of the amount of files in the GoGoD zip file some unarchiving tools struggle to unzip them all.

 We have found that 7-zip is the best free program to unarchive all the files successfully.
 Click here to download 7-zip

 From Summer 2016, after many requests, we are including our own GoLibrary search program.
 But please note this is complimentary and unsupported - although it has worked for many years bug free, and we still use it daily.
 It is also for Windows users only.
 See the file ReadMeFirst.txt in the download package.

-The download includes only individual sgf files.
+The download includes individual sgf files.
 Note that the sgf files include games on board sizes other than 19×19.
 You may wish to delete the folders for other sizes if the program you use cannot cope with other sizes.
-The download now includes the updated names dictionary in xml format (Windows reader included) as well as a complimentary GoLibrary database search program (Windows only) and New In Go html files.
+It also includes the updated names dictionary in xml format (Windows reader included) - over 4,000 entries!
+Also includes a complimentary GoLibrary database search program (Windows only) as well as New In Go html files.

 Please note that your purchase only includes the latest database.
 It does not include access to any future updates.
 New editions can be purchased twice a year, summer and winter.

 Yes, as of July 2014 we have been including New In Go as HTML documents.